sassoftware/quickstart-sas-viya-gcp/README.md

 ## Troubleshooting

 <a name="AppendixA"></a>
-## Appendix A: Setting Up A Mirror Repository
+## Appendix A: Setting Up a Mirror Repository
 1. To set up a mirror repository, refer to the instructions in ["Create a Mirror Repository"](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&docsetVersion=3.4&locale=en) in the SAS Viya 3.4 for Linux: Deployment Guide.
 2. Set up a GCP bucket that is accessible by the account where you deployed the SAS Viya Quick Start.
 3. Move the file structure of your mirror repository to the GCP bucket.